sirprize/scribbled/scribble/scrubble-readme/scribble.md

 ## Adding Routes

 Grab the default route collection from the service container and add a route to it.
 The template name is passed to the controller by means of the `template` key.
-Scrubble will look for this template in `Bootstrap::getServices('env')->getTemplateDir()`.
+Scrubble will look for this template in `Bootstrap::getServices('theme')->getTemplateDir()`.
 It's up to you whether you want to pass in this value from the routing configuration or do it in some other way from within your controller.

     use Sirprize\Scrubble\Bootstrap;